lucywyman/blog/source/content/spring-bucket-list-2018.rst

 ☐  Go to a trivia night at a local bar

-☐  Start taking piano lessons
+☑  Practice piano at least 3x per week

-☐  Go to at least 1 concert
+☑  Go to at least 1 concert (I'm counting going to see Trevor Noah here)

 ☐  Go to a Mariners game